 - Thigh – Fold is lifted on anterior aspect of thigh midway between inguinal crease and proximal border of patella.
 Body weight is shifted to left foot.

-There are three main sites for measuring your body fat for females:
+There are 3 main sites for measuring your body fat for females:

 - Triceps – Fold is taken midway between the shoulder and elbow joint, on the center of the back of the arm.